toby5001/ADL-Parameter-Parser/README.md

 float mask = chf('offset_amount'); // adlParm[[ folder=offseting ]]
 ```
 ```
-// Optionally, it is possible to specify folder configurations with adlParm, whose configuration will be used insead of the default. int enable_offset = chi('enable_offset'); // adlParm[[type=toggle,default=1]]
+// Optionally, it is possible to specify folder configurations with adlParm, whose configuration will be used instead of the default. int enable_offset = chi('enable_offset'); // adlParm[[type=toggle,default=1]]
 // adlFolder[[name=offsetting, type=collapsible, disablewhen='{ enable_offset != 1 }' ]]
 vector offset = chv('offset'); // adlParm[[ folder=offsetting ]]
 float mask = chf('offset_amount'); // adlParm[[ folder=offsetting, minlock=1, maxlock=1 ]]
 v@P += offset*mask;
 ```
-By default, folders are only construced if they appear in a specific parameter, but they can be set to be created independent of (and before) the parameters.
+By default, folders are only constructed if they appear in a specific parameter, but they can be set to be created independent of (and before) the parameters.
 Independent folders will be placed in the order they are found, NOT the order they are used in adlParms.
 Try disabling the independent argument to see the different behavior.
 ```
 // adlFolder[[name=containing_folder, independent=1, type=radio ]]
 // It is also possible to specify parent folders, though be cautious about the order they are called.